the Arctic 1837: Canadian Rebellions

 American settlers in the Madawaska River region, disputed between the British colony of New Brunswick and the US state of Maine, announced their intention to declare the Republic of Madawaska.
 That same day British authorities confiscated their flag and in the following month arrested their leader, John Baker.

 Starting with riots in Brussels, uprisings spread across the southern provinces of the United Kingdom of Netherlands.
-The Dutch King William appealed to the Great Powers, but the resulting London Conference recognized Belgian independence.
-Refusing to accept the conference's decision, the Dutch made a belated effort to reconquer Belgium in 1831, only to be forced to back down by French intervention.
+The Dutch King William appealed to the Great Powers, but the resulting London Conference approved Belgian independence.
+Refusing to accept the conference’s decision, the Dutch made a belated effort to reconquer Belgium in 1831, only to be forced to back down by French intervention.

 Quebec Patriotes rose up in the countryside around Montreal in the British colony of Lower Canada, resulting in an armed conflict with British authorities.
 The initial rebellion was defeated by British and loyalist forces at Saint-Charles and Saint-Eustache in late 1837, but the Patriote leaders fled across the US border from where they continued to raid Lower Canada.
 A second revolt was then defeated at Beauharnois in November 1838.